 The Mansion at Strathmore’s Artists in Fiction Book Club invites participants “to dawdle in Delft with Vermeer, explore the mystery behind Girl With a Pearl Earring, relive the Renaissance through the eyes of Artemisia Gentileschi in The Passion of Artemisia, and get a new perspective on Leonardo, Michelangelo, Monet, and many more."
 Participants can "explore the fictions of their favorite artists, turning the pages of both popular and lesser-known novels, then join fellow readers and art enthusiasts one Wednesday night a month to discuss forgotten painters, mysterious art heists, and miraculous recoveries of masterpieces.
 Each evening provides an examination of the factual background along with the fiction.”
-Meetings are planned at 7 pm on: November 22, January 17, February 21, March 21, April 18, May 16, June 20 & July 18.
+Meetings are planned at 7 pm on: February 21, March 21, April 18, May 16, June 20 & July 18.

 The American Revolution Institute of the Society of the Cincinnati is presenting Books in the Field: Studying the Art of War in Revolutionary America, thru March 4 at Anderson House in Washington, D.C.
 Anderson House is located near DuPont Circle.